Last Updated on

 Not only is the Fraser Island the largest sand island in the world, but it also has an unusual feature – this is the only place on Earth wherein rainforests grow on sand dunes.
 You can also find half of the world’s perched lakes within this island.
 These are lakes that were formed at the depression of the sand dunes that were filled with water and permanently formed into lakes.

 The total volume of sand within the Fraser Island located above sea level is 113 cubic kilometers.
 On the eastern part of the island, there is a slow erosion process that is ongoing resulting in some of the beaches eroding and causing the sea level to rise.
 This process has often been attributed by scientists to climate change.
 The sand that forms the Fraser Island is made up of 98% quartz.

-Meanwhile, the hills on the island were formed due to sandblowing.
-When wind moves across the island and on those parts wherein there is lack of vegetation, it causes the formation of dunes and hills on the island.
-The south-easterly winds that hit the island each year results in a growth of 1 to 2 meters on the dunes and hills each year.
+Meanwhile, the hills on the island were formed due to sand blowing.
+When wind moves across the island and on those parts wherein there is a lack of vegetation, it causes the formation of dunes and hills on the island.
+The south-easterly winds that hit the island each year result in a growth of 1 to 2 meters on the dunes and hills each year.
 These hills and dunes can reach a maximum of 244 meters in height.

 As for the differently colored sands, those are the result of thousands of years of conglomeration with clay.
 And the presence of a mineral pigment known as hematite causes the sand to bind and harden (like cement), which explains how steep cliffs had formed.